talkon2000/u1-project-cd-collection/Readme.md

 If you finish with time to spare, feel free to try your hand at these more advanced topics.
 They can be completed in any order you see fit.

-Most, if not all, of these challenges will require you to write your own unit tests.
+Most, if not all, of these challenges will require you to write your own unit tests, and look things up on your own.
+An important aspect of these challenges is being able to find the answers to your questions on your own (but don't be afraid to ask the instructors for help if you can't find what you're looking for!).

 ## Challenge 1: Accept a filename as an argument
 In this challenge, you will change the way your program gets the filename of your cds list.
 Originally, the name was hard-coded in to the program, but that doesn't allow for much flexibility.